 - Improve the behavior of your pet

-Un-spayed and un-neutered pets are known for more difficult behavioral problems than unsterilized pets.
+Un-spayed and un-neutered pets are known for more difficult behavioral problems than sterilized pets.
 Both dogs and cats, especially males, can spray strong-smelling urine in order to mark their territory.
 They will even do this within their own homes.
-This behavior is caused by strong sex hormones in pets, which can also lead to aggression problems that can make pet ownership difficult in other ways—even making un-spayed or un-neutered pets more unpredictable around children and other pets.
+This behavior is caused by strong sex hormones in pets, which can also lead to aggression problems that can make pet ownership difficult.
 When pets are spayed or neutered, these problems tend to subside, and the pets make for much more affectionate and easy-to-care-for companions.

 - Support the health of your pet